reutenauer/datasoup/README.md

 ------------------------------------

 Main parts of the code:
-app/controllers for the controllers. app/views for ... the views.
+app/controllers for the controllers.<br />
+app/views for ... the views.<br />
 The code that would normally be in the models is in lib, as Rails insists that models should be connected to a database by default, and we don’t have any at this point.